River Tamar: Environment

 The river (and/or land on its banks) is designated as a Site of Special Scientific Interest (SSSI), a European Special Area of Conservation, and an Area of Outstanding Natural Beauty.
 A part of it is also designated as a UNESCO World Heritage Site as part of the Cornwall and West Devon Mining Landscape.

 In November 2013, South West Water was fined £50,000 after it admitted permitting the discharge of sewage from its Camels Head treatment plant into a tributary of the River Tamar for eight years.

-Tamar Valley AONB
+Tamar Valley National Landscape

-Together, the Tamar, Tavy and Lynher form the Tamar Valley, a designated Area of Outstanding Natural Beauty.
+Together, the Tamar, Tavy and Lynher form the Tamar Valley National Landscape, a designated Area of Outstanding Natural Beauty.
 The Tamar Valley Area of Outstanding Natural Beauty covers around 195 km2 around the lower Tamar (below Launceston) and its tributaries the Tavy and the Lynher.
 It was first proposed in 1963, but was not designated until 1995.
 The highest point in the AONB is Kit Hill, 334 metres above sea level.
 The Tamar Discovery Trail is a 35-mile hiking route following the course of the Tamar through the valley.